2023-asi-ozsinglecell-hackathon/system-immunology-hackathon/content/dataset.md

 ## Immunoglobulin genes can act as endogenous barcodes in B cells

 All B cells express the immunoglobulin (Ig) genes that encode antibody proteins (also known as B cell receptor) and these Ig genes can act as endogenous barcodes for clonal identity.
 There are three Ig loci and typically, each B cell will express IgH and either IgL or IgK.
 During development in the bone marrow, the Ig loci must be recombined from many different Variable (V), Diversity (D) or Joining (J) genes encoded in the DNA, retaining only one of each gene (V, D and J for IgH; V and J for IgK/IgK).
 For example, the human Ig heavy chain region contains 44 V gene segments, 27 D gene segments and 6 J gene segments that are randomly recombined.
 During this process, additional insertions and deletions can occur between the VDJ genes, further increasing the complexity of the recombined Ig locus.
 The estimated potential number of recombinant products is 1011 and this is important for the ability of the immune system to recognise an enormous diversity of foreign pathogens.

-While this is a complicated biological process, for the purposes of this Hackathon, we will treat the VDJ gene sequence as an endogenous barcode that allows us to compare clonally-related and -unrelated cells with one another.
+While this is a complicated biological process, for the purposes of this Hackathon, **we will treat the VDJ gene sequence as an endogenous barcode** that allows us to compare clonally-related and -unrelated cells with one another.

 ## The issue of sampling: how many clones is enough?

 One major challenge with comparing clonally-related cells identified through any method relates to whether one can sample enough members for different clones to accurately reflect the entire clonal population.
 For example, if an expanded clone (or clonotype) consists of 100 clonally-related cells, but we only examine 5 of them, are we accurately assessing the properties of that clone?
 This is especially a challenge in the immune system, where many single-cell datasets examining B cell clonality are derived from peripheral blood or tissues, and out of the billions of B cells in the body, we can only sample several thousand.
 This means the majority of “expanded clones” identified in existing datasets contain only 2-4 members, limiting the biological questions we can ask about properties of different clones.
 It also is a barrier to the development of new tools in this area.

 # The datasets
 For this Hackathon, we have performed an experiment to try and overcome the above biological and technical challenge.
 Using mouse B cells as a model, and their endogenous VDJ barcodes as a method to identify clonally related cells, we expanded a small number (5,000) of mouse B cells in cell culture and then performed single-cell RNA and VDJ sequencing after several days of expansion.

 Two different datasets were generated to answer different biological and technical questions, CpG dataset and CD40 dataset.
 There are two time-points for the CD40 dataset and one time-point for the CpG dataset.
 There are two replicates for each dataset (2 replicates for CpG, 2 replicates for each of the two time-points in the CD40 dataset).
-The datasets are sequenced across 2 different batches:
+The datasets are sequenced across 2 different batches.

 {% include figure.html img="sample_data.png" width="75%" %}